Michael Kors makes high-end fashion statement with $2.2 billion Versace buy

 “I am a liberal but I’m tired of seeing the best Italian brands in fashion, food and technology being bought by foreigners,” Italy’s Interior Minister Matteo Salvini said.

-Additional reporting by Sarah White in Paris and Pamela Barbaglia in London; Editing by Kirsten Donovan and Alexander Smith
+Additional reporting by Sarah White in Paris and Pamela Barbaglia in London; Editing by Kirsten Donovan, Alexander Smith and Adrian Croft